28 Jul Two questions to get you started in choosing a wealth management firm

 Starting to work with a professional wealth management firm is a process of building trust.
 Here are two ways to consider getting the right relationship fit with a portfolio manager.

-1. Where are you starting and how did you get here?
+1. Where are you starting, how did you get here and why a wealth management firm?

 Most prospects and clients Genus talks to have already started saving or investing in at least one or two ways: GICs, individual stocks or ETFs at an online brokerage, or maybe some bank mutual funds.
 Some have already found their way to an independent investment management firm like Genus with fiduciary portfolio managers.
 This backstory is a valuable portfolio of both experience and assets.